dougeby/IntuneDocs/intune/device-restrictions-android.md

     > Samsung Knox devices automatically require a 4-digit PIN during MDM enrollment.
 Native Android devices may automatically require a PIN to become compliant with conditional access.

 - **Minimum password length** - Enter the minimum length of password a user must configure (between 4 and 16 characters).
-- **Maximum minutes of inactivity until screen locks** - Specifies the maximum number of minutes of inactivity until the screen locks.
-This setting is ignored if the new time is longer than what’s currently on the device.
-If the property is set to “immediately”, the device uses the minimum possible value per device.
+- **Maximum minutes of inactivity until screen locks** - Enter the maximum number of minutes of inactivity allowed on the device until the screen locks.
+On a device, an end user can’t set a time value greater than the configured time in the profile.
+An end user can set a lower time value.
+For example, if the profile is set to 15 minutes, an end user can set the value to 5 minutes.
+An end user can’t set the value to 30 minutes.
 - **Number of sign-in failures before wiping device** - Specifies the number of sign-in failures to allow before the device is wiped.
 - **Password expiration (days)** - Specifies the number of days before the device password must be changed.
 -  **Required password type** - Specifies the required password complexity level, and whether biometric devices can be used.
 Choose from: